Lylio/cv.lyle.app/docs/design-goals.md

     - Comments exist and have an appropriate level of detail.
     - Code should be readable.
 1. Lean
-    - Projects bloat over time.
+    - Apps bloat over time.
 Actively prune for old and dead code.
     - New features that affect the entire project should be carefully considered.
     - Buy, don't build.
 Don't reinvent the wheel.
 Use popular npm libraries when possible.
 1. Limited horizontal fragmentation